WCSCourses/ScientificCommunities/toolkit/community-blueprint.md

 Do not try to complete everything before launching.

 Use it to make your thinking visible, identify gaps and guide conversations with members.

+---

+> **About this tool:** This blueprint was developed specifically for this guide.
+It is an original synthesis of ideas from the Communities of Practice and community-development literature.